Differential cryptanalysis: Attack mechanics

 (and ⊕ denotes exclusive or) for each such S-box S. In the basic attack, one particular ciphertext difference is expected to be especially frequent.
 In this way, the cipher can be distinguished from random.
-More sophisticated variations allow the key to be recovered faster than exhaustive search.
+More sophisticated variations allow the key to be recovered faster than an exhaustive search.

 In the most basic form of key recovery through differential cryptanalysis, an attacker requests the ciphertexts for a large number of plaintext pairs, then assumes that the differential holds for at least r − 1 rounds, where r is the total number of rounds.
 The attacker then deduces which round keys (for the final round) are possible, assuming the difference between the blocks before the final round is fixed.
 When round keys are short, this can be achieved by simply exhaustively decrypting the ciphertext pairs one round with each possible round key.
 When one round key has been deemed a potential round key considerably more often than any other key, it is assumed to be the correct round key.

 For any particular cipher, the input difference must be carefully selected for the attack to be successful.
 An analysis of the algorithm's internals is undertaken; the standard method is to trace a path of highly probable differences through the various stages of encryption, termed a differential characteristic.

 Since differential cryptanalysis became public knowledge, it has become a basic concern of cipher designers.
 New designs are expected to be accompanied by evidence that the algorithm is resistant to this attack and many including the Advanced Encryption Standard, have been proven secure against the attack.